ninia/jep/README.md

-Jepp - Java Embedded Python
+Jep - Java Embedded Python
 ===========================

-Jepp embeds CPython in Java.
+Jep embeds CPython in Java.
 It is safe to use in a heavily threaded environment, it is quite fast and its stability is a main feature and goal.